Book a call with admissions

 TMS Therapy and Insurance

 Since TMS therapy is FDA-cleared for use in several mental health disorders, it’s very likely that your insurance can cover it.
-Paying for TMS without insurance can be costly, so it’s important to ensure your TMS provider accepts your specific insurance plan if you’re planning on using insurance to cover the cost.
+Paying for TMS without insurance is also an option, but can be costly, therefore it’s important to ensure your TMS provider accepts your specific insurance plan if you’re planning on using insurance to cover the cost.
 Some of the most common insurance specifications for receiving coverage for your TMS therapy include:

 • A patient has been diagnosed with Severe Major Depressive Disorder by a doctor.